daniel-davila/KeepIMEBackupLogs/README.md

 Any file with a .log extension in the IME logs directory can be retreived with MDMDiagnosticsTool.exe or the Remote Diagnostics action in the MEM console: https://docs.microsoft.com/en-us/windows/client-management/mdm/diagnose-mdm-failures-in-windows-10

 This script creates a copy of itself to the IME log directory, then it creates a scheduled task that is triggered every 5 minutes and system startup until the backup threshold is met ($MaxNumberofBackups).
-You can edit as needed, but 5 backups is usually enough to have visibility on how the initial Win32 and Powersehll tasks were processed during Autopilot provisioning.
-This includes information on Delivery Optimization, access to the Microsoft Content Delivery Network, System reboots, Exit codes and detetections, the status of software depedendcies and supercedence, and more.
+You can edit as needed, but 5 backups is usually enough to have visibility on how the initial Win32 and Powershell tasks were processed during Autopilot provisioning.
+This includes information on Delivery Optimization, access to the Microsoft Content Delivery Network, System reboots, Exit codes and detections, the status of software depedendcies and supercedence, and more.

 ## Support